k-vandijk/kvandijk.Common/README.md

 - `RequestLoggingMiddleware`: Middleware for logging HTTP requests.

 ### Services

+- `ChatCompletionService`: A service that handles requests to the azure openai api in a more developer-friendly way.
 - `HashingService`: A service that implements `IHashingService` for hashing strings.

 ### Utils